 “But,” he adds, “I have since refined that conception to include virtual exhibits on individuals who have achieved fame here, or at least deserved to.
 They needn’t have lived here all their lives or even spent much time here at all, only that they deserved to be famous and had a strong Nevada connection.”

 The Hall opened quietly January 1 with six members: five men and one woman.
-Two were athletes, ball player Bill “Wheezer” Dell and tennis champion Marion Jones; artist ‘Doc’ Sherman; journalist W.J.
+Two were athletes, World Series pitcher Bill “Wheezer” Dell and Olympic tennis champion Marion Jones; artist ‘Doc’ Sherman; journalist W.J.
 Forbes; prophet Wovoka; and whorehouse tycoon Joe Conforte.

 Nominations of future members can be made at the website, and new honorees will be announced every two or three months, Toll says.
 “Our Electors insist on strict anonymity and take elaborate steps to meet in secrecy.
 Thanks to their tireless deliberations we have four more members already in the pipeline, two men and two women: a movie star, an underground miner, an attorney and a doctor’.”

 But, Toll admits, the Electors are also extremely concerned about an unanticipated result of the Grand Opening.
 Joe Conforte was the only living member among the first six.
 “No sooner was Joe’s name publicly announced, than he was reported dead in Rio De Janeiro,” Toll says.
 “Now some of the Electors are concerned that elevating another living person to the Hall will be the Kiss of Death, while others argue for testing the theory by naming Jim Gibbons or Ron James to the Hall.”